 When working with parents of children with special educational needs, it’s vital to establish open communication channels early on and to engage in consistent, regular communication.
 Providing feedback on positive behavior and achievements will make it easier to engage in meaningful discussions and strategies for dealing with negative behavior and will foster trust between you.
 Regular contact with parents, including sharing resources and strategies, will help them to feel that you are working together.
 This will lead to a more positive and effective relationship that will benefit the child’s learning and development.

-Ashley Halsey is a professional writer at Business Assignments and Gum Essays.
+Ashley Halsey is a professional writer at Business Assignments and Free Essay Writers.
 She has been involved in numerous projects throughout the country, including working with educators and facilitators of children with special educational needs.
 Ashley also regularly attends business training courses and enjoys finding out about the latest developments.
 A mother of two, Ashley enjoys traveling with her family and reading in her spare time.